-Who makes the best chili in DeKalb County?
-Find out on Friday, November 2, when Habitat for Humanity of DeKalb County hosts its 9th annual Chili Cook-off and Bake Sale.
+For the 10th year in a row, it’s your turn to support a great cause and decide who makes the best chili in DeKalb County!
+Come out and cast your vote this Friday, October 11th on the Courthouse Square when Habitat for Humanity of DeKalb County hosts its 10th Annual Chili Cook-off and Bake Sale.

-Chili will be served from 10:30 a.m. to 1:00 p.m. at the 303 Building on the town square.
+Chili will be served from 10:30 a.m. to 1:00 p.m. on the north side of the Courthouse on the Smithville Town Square.
 You can purchase your bowl for $5.00, eat all the chili you want, and vote for your favorite chili and the best decorated booth.
 Handmade pottery bowls will be available for $10.00.
-Delicious baked goods prepared by members of local churches will also be for sale.
-Take out is also available.
+Delicious baked goods prepared by members of local churches and the DCHS Tiger Pride Bakery will also be for sale.

 Habitat for Humanity of DeKalb County is a locally run affiliate of Habitat for Humanity International, a nonprofit, ecumenical Christian housing organization.
 Habitat for Humanity builds and renovates houses in partnership with volunteers and families in need, regardless of their ethnic or religious background.
 The houses then are sold to those in need at no profit and with no interest charged.